Phil Volk: Mainstream Success

-In addition to playing bass on "Community", Volk played rhythm guitar, with Levin on lead guitar, and a friend of Melcher, Van Dyke Parks, contributed the organ part.
-The album featured several other big hits for the group.
-"Hungry", which peaked at #6 on the Billboard charts, once again featured the bass part propelling the song.
-This stood in contrast to the previous top ten hit "Kicks", where Drake Levin's lead guitar drives the song.
+Volk and Levin co-wrote "Get It On" for the album, with Volk singing lead.
+Producer Terry Melcher also began placing Volk's bass line further forward in the band's recordings, resulting in the bass driving the arrangements.
+The follow up single "Hungry", recorded during the sessions for Midnight Ride but not included on the album, peaked at #6 on the Billboard charts and once again featured the bass part propelling the song.
+This stood in contrast to "Kicks" where Levin's lead guitar drives the song.
 The creation of the bass line in "Hungry" was complex.
 It required that the bass part be recorded 3 times, then overdubbed.
 The components had to be synchronized: first, a normal bass line.
 That was followed by a line that was an octave higher and the last track was recorded as a fuzz bass, which was created by turning up an amplifier full blast, as using bass pedals wasn't available in those years.
 The result was what author and Rolling Stone magazine critic Dave Marsh calls, "...the center of the performance...a lethal bass line".

+In November 1966, The Raiders released their fourth Columbia album, The Spirit of '67, which proved to be the final Raider album to include work by all of the members of the "classic" Raider lineup.
+Volk wrote two songs on the album, "In My Community" and "Why, Why, Why (Is It So Hard)", singing lead on both.
+The single "The Great Airplane Strike"/"In My Community" preceded the release of the album.
+Melcher did not have complete confidence in "Airplane Strike" as the A-side, as it was unlike any Raider song before it, so the decision was made to put "In My Community" on the B-side, which could then be promoted if "Airplane Strike" failed.
+In addition to playing bass on "Community", Volk played rhythm guitar, with Levin on lead guitar, and a friend of Melcher's, Van Dyke Parks, contributing the organ part.

-Volk's favorite Raider song was the last big hit of "Spirit of '67".
-"Good Thing" was credited to the writing team of Melcher, Paul Revere and Mark Lindsay.
-However, Volk states that the song was written at the Cielo Drive home of Melcher, in the Beverly Glen section of Los Angeles.
-It was later to become infamous as the home where Sharon Tate and her friends were murdered by Charles Manson.
+The next single, "Good Thing", which peaked at #4 in December 1966, was credited to the writing team of Melcher, Paul Revere and Mark Lindsay.
+Volk stated that the song was written at the Cielo Drive home of Melcher in the Beverly Glen section of Los Angeles.
+It was later to become infamous as the home where Sharon Tate was murdered by followers of Charles Manson.
 Some of the band members, including Volk, were spending a great deal of time there poring over ideas and jamming.
 Someone in the group said something like, "This is a good thing".
-After putting together some more lyrics with the others who were present and coming up with some chords for the song, Volk thought he would get partial writing credit, along with Jim "Harpo" Valley, Raider guitarist while Drake Levin was in the service.
+After putting together some more lyrics with the others who were present and coming up with some chords for the song, Volk thought he would get partial writing credit along with Jim "Harpo" Valley, who was filling in while Levin was in the National Guard.
 But neither Volk nor Valley got any credit for helping to create the record.
-"Good Thing" peaked at #4 on the Billboard charts in December 1966.